IbrahimAdel/resturant-management/README.md

 **Server:** Node, Express, TypeScript, Prisma, Postgresql, Redis, Docker, and Docker compose

 # API References
 both postman collection and environment are included in the root of this repository.
+After login the token will be updated automatically in the environment.
 ## Installation
 All you have to do is run the following command
 ```bash